 One of several steps most businesses will need when starting a business in Illinois is to register for an Employer Identification Number (EIN) and state business tax ID number.
-These numbers are most commonly used to register a business with the federal and state government in order to pay sales taxes, payroll taxes, and withhold taxes from employee wages.
+These numbers are most commonly used to register a business with the federal and state governments in order to pay sales taxes, payroll taxes, and withhold taxes from employee wages.

 Let’s review in more detail what this number is used for when it is required, the cost, and how to register.

 Also See: Guide to Starting a Business in Illinois

 EIN is short for Employer Identification Number and is sometimes referred to as a Federal Employer Identification Number, FEIN, Federal Tax Identification Number, or Federal Tax ID Number.
 This is a unique nine-digit number that is similar to a social security number for an individual but instead identifies a business.

 The EIN is primarily needed to hire employees, as the EIN is used as the account for paying payroll taxes, income tax withholdings, and unemployment taxes.

 - Opening a bank account – Banks need an EIN (or SSN if the EIN isn’t needed) before opening a business bank account.